yunuskilicdev/sussProject/README.md

 go-sqlite3 for sqlite

 gorm for orm.
 With orm our codebase becomes understandable and clear.
+Also working with ORM is best practices because of many reasons.

 **Assumed Cases**